 myth 2: Never touch a final salary scheme

 The never touch a final salary scheme mantra is loudly banged drum in the UK, indeed it is even institutionalised in the regulator.
 And the beat of the drum may be good and fine when you live in the UK and all the variables like interest rates and tax are constant.
-But what if your former employer simply can’t afford to pay the pension anymore, or they’re offering a kings ransom for you to leave the scheme or you could save so much tax that your pension would be worth a third more.
-All good reasons to look at your final salary scheme right.
+But when you live on the other side of the world how do you keep in touch with whether your former employer can afford to pay the pension anymore, or how you could save so much tax that your pension would be worth a third more.

 myth 3: All QROPS are equal